AuFeld/AuFeld.github.io/_posts/2020-06-02-StockScreener.md

 tags: [FastAPI, SQLAlchemy, dashboard, Semantic UI]
 ---

-A stock screener that extracts data from the yfiancne API to a SQLAlachemy database and deployed on a FastAPI dashboard.
+A stock screener that extracts data from the yfinance API to a SQLAlachemy database and deployed on a FastAPI dashboard.

 # Description